bloomen/libpca/README.txt

 In order to build and install libpca simply unpack the archive, enter the resulting directory and execute:

-sh install.sh [install_directory]
+bash install.sh [install_directory]

-If install_directory is not given than libpca will be installed in a standard system location (/usr) requiring root privileges.
+If install_directory is not given then libpca will be installed in a standard system location (/usr/local) requiring root privileges.

 libpca is being developed by Christian Blume.
 Contact Christian at chr.blume@gmail.com for any questions or comments.